theaisforannie/theaisforannie.github.io/_posts/2015-07-15-three-dead-protocols.md

-[^0]: Fwiw, RFC 2616, for HTTP, was published the same month, so at least some people were doing actual work in those days.
+[^0]: _Errata: The original footnote here stated that RFC 2616 was published in 1983.
+It was very definitely not. ([How embarrassing.](http://cdn04.cdn.justjaredjr.com/wp-content/uploads/headlines/2014/06/wardrob-batb.gif)) RFC 2616 was publish in June 1999.
+Thanks to [this HN comment](https://news.ycombinator.com/item?id=9895576) for pointing it out!_